MolimoWang/EventManagementSystem/01-requirements/UseCase/Organizer/26-create_venue.md

-# Add Venue Use Case
+# Create Venue Use Case

 ## Description
 This use case allows an organizer to add a new venue to the event management system.
 Organizers can provide details like the name, address, and capacity of the venue.